-ELECTRONICS BASICS AND REFERENCE INFORMATION
+ELECTRONICS BASICS AND REFERENCE INFORMATION for BEGINNERS

 THE BASIC ELECTRONIC CONCEPTS